No, I'm not going to tell you what it is because I can't say it's a surprise, but I'm just a video.

 A lot of people saw there was a cell phone store, totally looted.

-I don't know what kind of cell phones in it, but it was just it was a cell phone store.
+I don't know what kind of cell phones it is, but it was a cell phone, but just totally looted.

 And of course, these businesses and stores had nothing to do with anything that happened.

-The stores and businesses that the many of them minority-owned, majority minority owned, they didn't have anything to do with this.
+The stores and businesses that many of them minority-owned, majority minority-owned, they didn't have anything to do with this.

 They weren't on the grand jury.